Cambia lingua / Switch language: Italiano

 Our vegan brioche bread is an easy and fluffy breakfast recipe made with a few simple ingredients that you probably already have at home.
 You will be amazed at how light, airy, aromatic, and just delicious this plant-based brioche bread is.
 We even use a semi-whole grain flour to give it extra taste and nutrition.
 We are sure you'll love it!

-In Italy we eat vegan brioche bread (aka pan-brioche) exclusively for breakfast, dipped in latte or cappuccino, and occasionally with a thin layer of jam on top.
+In Italy we eat vegan brioche bread (pan-brioche in Italian) exclusively for breakfast, dipped in latte or cappuccino, and occasionally with a thin layer of jam on top.
 There are many variation of brioche bread, but in this blog post, we decided to show you how to make the basic recipe for an excellent plant-based brioche bread.

 Once you've nailed the basics, you can go on and add to this one.
 For instance, our two favourite variations are brioche bread with dark chocolate chips, and one with jam mixed in the dough.
 But for now, enjoy this simple, light and delicious vegan brioche bread.